BradDC/reactnd-project-myreads/README.md

 ## Installation Instructions

+Instructions for npm:
 * install all project dependencies with `npm install`
 * start the development server with `npm start`

+Alternative instructions if you are using yarn:
+* install all project dependencies with `yarn`
+* start the development server with `yarn start`

 ## What You're Getting
 ```bash